josefM23/autocomplete-module/tests/AutomatedTests.md

-# Automated Tests Summary

-In this project, I implemented automated tests using Jest to ensure the functionality of the **AutocompleteModule** and the overall behavior of the application.
-Below is a summary of the tests that were created:

-## 1. Test: AutocompleteModule Data Uniqueness
-**Purpose:**
-To ensure that the `setData()` function correctly processes the input data and removes duplicate values.

-**What is Tested:**
-- Verifies that the input data provided to `setData()` is cleaned and any duplicate entries are filtered out.
-- Ensures only unique values are stored in the `data` array in lowercase.

-**Expected Result:**
-- The internal `data` array should contain only unique values after calling `setData()`.
-- Example: When `['Apple', 'Banana', 'Apple']` is provided, the result should be `['apple', 'banana']`.

-**Test Result:**
-- ✅ Passed
----

-## 2. Test: Input Handling and Validation
-**Purpose:**
-To check that user input is properly handled and the search is triggered only for valid input.

-**What is Tested:**
-- Input should trigger the filtering of suggestions when it is greater than or equal to 3 characters.
-- Input should be valid, containing only letters, and the search functionality should filter and display matching suggestions based on this valid input.

-**Expected Result:**
-- When typing at least 3 valid characters, suggestions that match the input are displayed.
-- If no valid matches are found, a message saying "No matches found" should appear.

-**Test Result:**
-- ✅ Passed
----

-## 3. Test: Suggestions Rendering
-**Purpose:**
-To verify that the suggestions list is properly rendered with matching suggestions.

-**What is Tested:**
-- The suggestions list (`ul`) should display when valid matches are found during the search.
-- When a user clicks on a suggestion, it should populate the input field.

-**Expected Result:**
-- The `li` elements should be created for each matching suggestion.
-- Clicking on a suggestion should populate the input field with that suggestion.

-**Test Result:**
-- ✅ Passed
----

-## 4. Test: Clear Suggestions Functionality
-**Purpose:**
-To verify that the suggestions list is cleared properly when the input is empty or invalid.

-**What is Tested:**
-- The suggestions list is cleared when input conditions are not met (e.g., fewer than 3 characters or invalid characters).

-**Expected Result:**
-- The `clearSuggestions()` function should empty the suggestions list (`ul#suggestions`).

-**Test Result:**
-- ✅ Passed
----

-## Summary
-These automated tests ensure that the key functionalities of the **AutocompleteModule** — including data handling, input handling, suggestions rendering, and UI updates — work as expected.
-Each test verifies specific aspects of the module’s behavior, ensuring both correctness and reliability. **All tests have successfully passed.**
+Automated Tests Summary

+This document provides an overview of the automated tests implemented for various components in the application, including MusicMatchController and AutocompleteModule.
+Each test verifies the functionality, correctness, and expected behavior of these components.
+1. Test: MusicMatchController Suggestion Fetching

+Purpose:
+To verify that MusicMatchController fetches and displays music suggestions based on valid user input.

+What is Tested:

+    Ensures that user input triggers a fetch request to the Last.fm API.
+    Validates that suggestions are rendered correctly in the DOM with expected artist and track names.

+Expected Result:

+    When valid input is provided, two suggestions are displayed in the DOM with the correct artist and song details.

+Test Result:

+    ✅ Passed

+2. Test: MusicMatchController with LastfmModel Integration

+Purpose:
+To test MusicMatchController's integration with a mocked LastfmModel, confirming that it fetches and renders suggestions as expected.

+What is Tested:

+    Ensures MusicMatchController uses LastfmModel to retrieve and display suggestions based on user input.
+    Validates the rendering of suggestions in the DOM based on Last.fm API responses.

+Expected Result:

+    For a valid search input, the DOM should show two correctly formatted suggestions.

+Test Result:

+    ✅ Passed

+3. Test: AutocompleteModule Unique and Lowercase Data

+Purpose:
+To confirm that updateSuggestionsList() in AutocompleteModule correctly processes and filters data to include only unique, lowercase entries.

+What is Tested:

+    Ensures that duplicate entries are removed and that all entries are stored as lowercase in the data array.

+Expected Result:

+    When provided with ['Apple', 'Banana', 'apple'], the data array should contain only ['apple', 'banana'].

+Test Result:

+    ✅ Passed

+4. Test: AutocompleteModule Input Handling and Validation

+Purpose:
+To check that user input is validated and that the search is triggered only when the input is at least 3 characters long and valid.

+What is Tested:

+    Ensures that input with at least 3 valid characters triggers the search.
+    Confirms that invalid or short input results in no suggestions being displayed.

+Expected Result:

+    Suggestions are displayed when valid input (3+ characters) is provided, and "No matches found" is shown for invalid input.

+Test Result:

+    ✅ Passed

+5. Test: AutocompleteModule Suggestion Rendering

+Purpose:
+To ensure that the AutocompleteModule renders suggestions accurately based on provided data.

+What is Tested:

+    Verifies that the suggestions list displays correctly in the DOM.
+    Ensures that clicking a suggestion populates the input field with the selected suggestion.

+Expected Result:

+    The suggestions list (ul) shows a li element for each suggestion, and the input field populates when a suggestion is clicked.

+Test Result:

+    ✅ Passed

+6. Test: AutocompleteModule Clear Suggestions

+Purpose:
+To verify that the clearSuggestions() method clears all suggestions from the DOM as expected.

+What is Tested:

+    Ensures that suggestions are removed when the input conditions are not met (e.g., invalid or empty input).

+Expected Result:

+    Calling clearSuggestions() results in an empty suggestions list in the DOM.

+Test Result:

+    ✅ Passed

+Summary

+These automated tests ensure that the application components, including MusicMatchController and AutocompleteModule, behave as expected.
+Each test confirms a specific functionality within the application, supporting robust and reliable behavior.
+All tests have successfully passed.